Skip to main content

 Federal Gun Laws and Indiana Gun Ownership

 While Indiana and other states have their own gun laws, federal law also regulates gun ownership by determining the kinds of firearms citizens may legally own.
-And where federal and state laws intersect, federal law always trumps state law.
+Where federal and state laws intersect, federal law always trumps state law.

-While the Second Amendment guarantees the ability to own certain firearms, the government can put some restrictions on the right to bear arms.
-The Brady Handgun Violence Prevention Act and the National Firearms Act both apply to Indiana gun owners, so Hoosiers should be familiar with both statutes.
-You can also find more general information on this topic in FindLaw's gun law section.
+While the Second Amendment guarantees the ability to own certain firearms, the government does put some restrictions on the right to bear arms.
+The Brady Handgun Violence Prevention Act amended the Gun Control Act of 1968 and applies to all states.
+Likewise, the National Firearms Act applies to Indiana gun owners.
+Hoosiers will want to be familiar with both statutes.
+You can also find additional information on these other FindLaw pages:

 Learn More About Indiana Gun Control Laws From an Attorney

 State and federal firearms regulations can be confusing, especially when they overlap.
-If you have a criminal or civil case involving guns, or if you'd like to learn more about your rights and responsibilities as a gun owner in Indiana, it's a good idea to speak with an experienced criminal defense attorney near you today.
+If you have a criminal or civil case involving guns, it makes sense to seek legal advice.
+To learn more about your rights and responsibilities as a gun owner in Indiana, speak with an experienced criminal defense attorney near you today.

 Was this helpful?